 Goal 1 – Develop and refine meaningful district choice options such as NCLB choice, charter schools, and choice schools; as well as interdistrict transfers which will impact 200 traditional public, choice or charter school students while increasing the opportunities for students to move between the districts of Polk, Osceola and Hillsborough Counties.
 Identify and develop solutions to barriers to choice in the three primary districts as well as the six supporting districts within this proposal.

-Goal 2 – Based on national models, create a comprehensive, sequential model for the development and implementation of career academies and middle school pre academies at traditional public, choice and charter schools, currently serving 114 academies and expanding to 195 over the next five years in 9 central Florida districts.
+Goal 2 – Based on national models, create a comprehensive, sequential model for the development and implementation of Polk Career Academies and middle school pre academies at traditional public, choice and charter schools, currently serving 114 academies and expanding to 195 over the next five years in 9 central Florida districts.

 Each quarterly report and annual report provides the progress towards each goal and indicators: